Joseph Wambaugh: Film and television adaptations

 Many of his books were made into feature films or TV movies during the 1970s and 1980s.
 The New Centurions was a theatrical film starring George C. Scott released in 1972.
 The Blue Knight, a novel following the approaching retirement and last working days of aging veteran beat cop "Bumper" Morgan, was made into an Emmy-winning 1973 TV miniseries starring William Holden.
 It was also adapted as a short-lived TV series starring George Kennedy.
 Wambaugh made a brief appearance in the pilot as a desk sergeant.
-Wambaugh's realistic approach to police drama was highly influential in both film and television depictions (such as Hill Street Blues) from the mid-1970s onward.

 Wambaugh was also involved with creating/developing the NBC series Police Story, which ran from 1973 to 1978.
 The anthology show covered the different aspects of police work (patrol, detective, undercover, etc.) in the LAPD, with story ideas and characters supposedly inspired by off-the-record talks with actual police officers.
 At times, the show's characters also dealt with problems not usually seen or associated with typical TV cop shows, such as alcohol abuse, adultery, and brutality.
 Wambaugh appeared in his second brief acting role in the second-season episode "Incident in the Kill Zone".
 The show had a brief revival on ABC during the 1988–1989 season.

 Wambaugh wrote the screenplay for the film versions of The Onion Field (1979) and The Black Marble (1980), both directed by Harold Becker.
 In 1981, he won an Edgar Award from the Mystery Writers of America for his screenplay for the latter film.
 The Choirboys film adaptation had met with poor critical and audience reception a few years earlier.
 All three films featured performances by then up-and-coming actor James Woods.

 The Glitter Dome, which starred James Garner, John Lithgow, and Margot Kidder, was a 1984 film for HBO.

 Fugitive Nights was made into a 1993 feature film of the same title.

-The 2025 Apple TV+ miniseries Smoke, although credited as "inspired by" the podcast Firebug, is based on the true case of serial arsonist John Orr that was the subject of Wambaugh's Fire Lover.

 Personal life and death

 Wambaugh and his wife, Dee, had three children, one of whom died in a car crash in 1984.
 Wambaugh died from esophageal cancer at his home in Rancho Mirage, California, on February 28, 2025, at the age of 88.